 Insight into a Completed Pre-school Programme Impact Study

-In 2017, Deborah Kistler, PhD student at the University of Lausanne, conducted a scientific research study on pre-school programmes in Colombia.
+In 2017, Deborah Kistler, a PhD student at the University of Lausanne, conducted a scientific research study on pre-school programmes in Colombia.
 She explains the targets, functioning and results of her impact study in a simple and comprehensive way (video available in German).

-- Did the quality improvement of pre-schools have a medium-term influence on the academic performance and educational success of children?
+- Did the improved quality of pre-schools have a medium-term influence on children’s academic performance and educational success?

-- Subject-specific vocational training with an official qualification for day-care mothers.
+- Subject-specific vocational training with an official qualification for day-care mothers

-- Monthly parental education workshops on topics such as mentoring, education and child development.
+- Monthly parental education workshops on topics such as mentoring, education and child development

 - Monitoring of children enrolled in school to ensure they regularly attend school.